Rogny-les-Sept-Écluses: Saint-Loup Church

 The church is still on the hill where the historical commune stood and now dominate the village.
 It was dated 12th century, but the structure was modified many times.
 The church has kept his Romanesque porch.
 It is a listed monument.
 The most remarkable possession of the church is a painting called Les Pèlerins d'Emmaüs from 1757 and designated as historical monument in 1908.
 It was painted by Adrien Le Beau after Pilgrims at Emmaus by Titian.
 The bell has a diameter of 1.20 m and is from 1699.
 It has been dubbed Isabelle.

 The seven locks and Briare Canal

 The Briare Canal and its main work, the seven locks (or sept écluses in French), were part of the enormous work of Henry IV and Sully to join the Mediterranean Sea to the English Channel by a network of canals and rivers.
 The locks were built to join the Loire to the Seine water system.

-It was Hugues Cosnier's idea to built six locks (a seventh one was built later) to cross the Vallée du Loing (côte Rogny, hence the name Rogny-les-sept-écluses).
+It was Hugues Cosnier's idea to build six locks (a seventh one was built later) to cross the Vallée du Loing (côte Rogny, hence the name Rogny-les-sept-écluses).

 Cosny had chosen Rogny for its work because of the presence of many ponds, and the water was to be used to operate the locks.